yagizcumen/ros2_humble_imu_publisher_package/README.md

 port = "/dev/ttyUSB0"
 ```
 ## Credit
-- The Arduino firmware used in this project was provided by @Albaryan.
-It is located in `arduino_firmware.ino`.
+- The Arduino firmware and serial reading with calibration sequence code used in this project was provided by @Albaryan.

 ## Author
 [Yagiz Cumen]